Geksus/kvm/README.md

 ## Features

-- Remote access: The web interface allows users to access and control multiple computers from anywhere using a web browser.
+- Remote access: The web interface allows users to grant access to Raritan KVM.
 - Multi-platform support: It works with various operating systems that support KVM, including Linux, Windows, and BSD.
 - User management: The interface provides user management functionality, allowing administrators to grant access to specific users or groups.
 - Role-based access control: Different user roles can be defined with varying levels of access and permissions.
-- Virtual console: Users can view and interact with the virtual console of each machine, providing a similar experience to physical access.
-- Power management: The interface allows users to power on, power off, restart, or perform other power-related operations on the remote machines.
 - Audit logs: All actions performed through the interface are logged, providing an audit trail for accountability and troubleshooting.

 ## Getting Started